 Newer soy sauce varieties are now being produced with different types or grades.
 You may find a Japanese soy sauce that says it is reduced salt or light.
 Here are some of the different kinds or grades you may find on Japanese soy sauces and what they all mean.

-Newer Variety of Soya Sauces:
+Exploring Newer Varieties of Soya Sauces:

 This newer variety of soy sauces has been created to help suit some specific dietary needs, such as low sodium foods.